asrulhadi/dscsim/trunk/src/izpack/Readme.txt

 ==================================================
 New in dscsim 1.3.5-SNAPSHOT:
+- Solved [1915642] Installation under Windows Vista might fail.
+  (Solution: Do not install into default application root directory.
+Hint is now given by installer in case that installation is performed on Vista.)
-- Upgraded to Version 3.11 of the IzPack installer (due to [1915642]) New in dscsim 1.3.4:
+- Upgraded to Version 3.11 of the IzPack installer
+New in dscsim 1.3.4:
 - Fixed [1667425] Teilweise falsche Zuordnung der Funktionstasten im Control.
 - Fixed [1667418] Die CALL-Taste sollte immer zum Grundzustand zurückführen.